kubi3r/whatsapp-bot/README.md

 Install Node.JS on your computer: https://nodejs.org/en

-Create a config.json file and fill it following the example in config.example.json
+Run `npm install && npm start`, it will automatically make the required config files.

+Fill in config.json, don't touch prompts.json

-To get a chat ID:
+For chat ID:

-If you don't know how to find one, when you have started the bot, run /setchat in the chat you want to use the bot in
+Leave it as it is (should be an empty array: `[]`), and when you have launched the bot run /addchat in the chat you want to use it in, or /removechat to remove the chat.
+The bot does support responding in multiple chats, with seperate message contexts and prompts

-To get an api key and account id:
+To get an API key and account ID:

 1. Create a cloudflare account.
 2. On your dashboard, in the left sidebar navigate to AI > Workers AI